intel-analytics/ipex-llm/README.md

 <details><summary>Show DLlib Python example</summary>
 <br/>

-Similarly, you can build distributed deep learning applications for Spark using *DLlib* Python APIs as follows:
+You can build distributed deep learning applications for Spark using *DLlib* Python APIs in 3 simple steps:

 ```python
 # 1. Call `init_nncontext` at the beginning of the code: